 For some students, my response is this…if you were really that concerned about grades, you should have come to see me in my office much earlier in the term to talk about study techniques and any advice I’d have for you.
 More importantly, there are many other factors besides grades that you should consider when you assess what you have gotten out of a class.
 Some of them might include: did the professor challenge me intellectually?
 Did the professor give me a new way to look at something that I had not considered before?
 Have I acquired new skills and/or reinforced old ones?
 Have I gotten a general sense of the major themes that have played out in American history?

 I once got an email from a student who said that she was the only person in her group who actually did the reading in preparation for group activities.
 I honestly don’t know how to respond to this.
-I’ll probably either take the safest route of saying nothing or just kind of saying, “yeah, that’s really not something you should be telling your professor,” but you can imagine my urge to scold.
-In another instance I received a panicky email, riddled with punctuation and grammatical errors, expressing surprise that she did not receive her A. This is the world of high tuition we must now struggle to confront.
+If I receive this type of email in the future, I’ll probably either take the safest route of saying nothing or just kind of saying, “yeah, that’s really not something you should be telling your professor,” but you can imagine my urge to scold.
+In another instance I received a panicky email from a student, riddled with punctuation and grammatical errors, expressing surprise that she did not receive her A. This is the world of high tuition we must now struggle to confront.
 It is a customer-is-always-right mentality.
 I was professional in my response and have taught long enough to know that sarcasm doesn’t go over well with most people, but can’t a student see the irony in this?
-Might a poorly constructed, hastily conceived email be indicative of a level of effort and performance that is decidedly not A-quality material?
+Might a poorly constructed, hastily conceived email be indicative of a level of effort and performance that is decidedly not A-quality?
 Then there is the always sharp and amusing Slate writer, Rebecca Schuman, who undoubtedly captured the sentiments of countless professors when she opined in an article: “as a professor, there is little worse than spending an entire semester attempting to connect about a subject you find both interesting and important, only to have [students] ignore everything you do until the moment their GPA is affected.”
 Schuman went on to say that if you (as in the student) need a certain grade (and you’d be amazed how many needs there are nowadays), then follow my advice.
 If you concentrate on learning the right habits, good grades will fall into place.

 There are lots of theories of how best to distribute grades, but one overriding concern is whether a student has truly mastered the material.
 Whether you master the material may not always correlate with effort.
 Some students, having harnessed their own inner talents or gone to prestigious schools or having encountered teachers before who pushed them, need very little effort to master material.
 Others may work numerous hours and just get by with a “C.” Grading, it should be known, is also a way to compare student performance.
 It may be tough to hear, but if you’re a student who is unhappy with a grade, a very likely reason is that many of your classmates just put up a better performance.